hakimsa/CreationModulNodePackge/README.md

-# Ejemplo Callback  en node js
+# Ejemplo(non-Blocking) function Callback  en node js   .

  Callback is an asynchronous equivalent for a funtion .Acallback function is called at the completion